letsencrypt/pebble/README.md

 You might need the root certificate to verify the complete trust chain of generated certificates, for example in end-to-end tests.

-The private keys of these certificates can also be retreived by a `GET` request to `https://localhost:14000/root-key` and `https://localhost:14000/intermediate-key` respectively.
+The private keys of these certificates can also be retrieved by a `GET` request to `https://localhost:14000/root-key` and `https://localhost:14000/intermediate-key` respectively.